kubeshark/docs/src/pages/en/pod_targeting.md

 ---

-title: Pod Targeting
+title: Traffic Targeting (aka Pod Targeting)
 description: Optimizing resource consumption through pod targeting
 layout: ../../layouts/MainLayout.astro

 ---

-Pod Targeting allows users to concentrate exclusively on critical pods while also managing CPU and memory usage effectively.
+Traffic Targeting provides means to concentrate exclusively on critical traffic while also managing CPU and memory usage effectively.

-Pod Targeting allows **Kubeshark** to process traffic from specific pods only, discarding traffic from non-targeted pods.
+## Pod Targeting

-**Kubeshark** enables the targeting of specific pods using pod regex (**reg**ular **ex**pression) and a list of namespaces.
+Pod Targeting enables the targeting of specific pods using pod regex (**reg**ular **ex**pression) and a list of namespaces.
 It monitors Kubernetes events to track pods that match these criteria across nodes and replicas, tapping into their traffic from launch until termination.

-## Using the Dashboard
+## Explicit BPF Expression

+Another way to target specific traffic is by using an explicit BPF expression written in [BPF syntax](https://biot.com/capstats/bpf.html).
+This BPF expression will be used to target traffic, and any Pod Targeting rules will be ignored.
+Examples of BPF expressions include: `net 10.10.0.0/16 or host 12.13.14.15`.

+> Setting an explicit BPF expression that overrides other rules is available only when AF_PACKET is used as a packet capture library.
+Read [here](http://localhost:3000/en/packet_capture#af_packet) to learn how to explicitly set AF_PACKET as the packet capture library.

+## Dynamically Changing The Rules

-You can dynamically set the *Pod Targeting* properties from the dashboard.
+You can dynamically set the *Pod Targeting* properties and the *BPF expression* from the dashboard.
 To operate the *Pod Targeting* dialog window, press the `kube` button located to the right of the *Pod Targeting* section.

 ![Activate Pod Targeting](/pod_targeting_cta.png)